Feedback-Dominated Accretion Flows: Discussion and Conclusions

-Our model is idealized in a number of ways which we hope to improve on in future research.
-First, and most importantly, we have only investigated steady state limits of a more general set of time-dependent, two-fluid disk equations.
+Our model is idealized in a number of ways, which we hope to improve on in future research.
+First, and most importantly, we have only investigated steady-state limits of a more general set of time-dependent, two-fluid disk equations.
 In the future, we will explore fully time-dependent solutions to these equations.
-Second, we have generally neglected (i) ECO-ECO scatterings and (ii) capture and scattering of stars from a pre-existing, quasi-spherical nuclear star cluster (\citealt{Syer+91, Bartos+17a}; although see simple calculations in \S \ref{sec: Disc structure}).
-These interactions will create ECOs on somewhat inclined, not fully circular orbits, which may migrate and accrete at rates that are different than what is included in our calculations (which have generally assumed a dynamically cold disk of embeds on fully circular, non-inclined orbits).
-Third, {\it in situ} formation of ECOs may be complicated (helped or hampered) by non-standard stellar evolution in AGN environments \citep{Cantiello+21}, which should be accounted for in the future.
+Second, we have generally ignored (i) ECO--ECO scatterings and (ii) capture and scattering of stars from a preexisting, quasi-spherical nuclear star cluster (\citealt{Syer+91, Bartos+17a}; although see simple calculations in \S \ref{sec: Disc structure}).
+These interactions will create ECOs on somewhat inclined, not fully circular orbits, which may migrate and accrete at rates that are different than what is included in our calculations (which have generally assumed a dynamically cold disk of embeds on fully circular, noninclined orbits).
+Third, {\it in situ} formation of ECOs may be complicated (helped or hampered) by nonstandard stellar evolution in AGN environments \citep{Cantiello+21}, which should be accounted for in the future.
 Fourth, our model is ultimately a 1D semi-analytic treatment of a complex, 3D problem.
 While simulating a population of thousands to millions of embedded compact objects is a formidable task, local hydrodynamical simulations could likewise improve our simplified treatment of radial/azimuthal heat mixing.